Estimation of service value parameters for a queue with unobserved balking: Conclusions and discussion.

 In this work, we relaxed the assumption of homogeneous value from completed service ($R$) in Naor's model.
-We showed that, under standard assumptions, the maximum likelihood estimator for an unknown parameter of the known distribution of $R$ is consistent, and the normalized errors are asymptotically normal around 0 with a covariance matrix that can be computed.
-These results were demonstrated using simulation experiments, assuming an exponential distribution for $R$.
+We proposed maximum likelihood estimator for an unknown parameter of the known distribution of $R$ based on queue length data.
+The use of queue data allows to estimate the parameter of distribution of $R$ indirectly, without observing samples of $R$ directly.
+We showed that, under standard assumptions, the estimator is consistent, and the normalized errors are asymptotically normal around 0 with a covariance matrix that can be computed.
+These results were demonstrated using simulation experiments, assuming exponential or hyperexponential distributions for $R$.
 Additionally, an iterative price maximization algorithm based on the estimator was constructed and applied to simulation data to demonstrate the estimator's usefulness.

+The main advantage of our parametric framework, in comparison with black-box methods, is that the parameters have a concrete interpretation for the underlying economic model.
+Moreover, this approach enables sensitivity analysis of the learning and optimization performance with respect to the model and algorithm parameters.

+We emphasize that revenue optimization is only one of possible applications.
+Pricing algorithm can optimize other target functions.
+For example, same algorithm can be used to find socially optimal price.
+For this purpose, revenue function should be replaced with stationary social welfare per unit of time